qqqlab/madflight/README.md

 madflight uses float and is therefor limited to single core operation.
 The IMU loop runs as a high priorty task, triggered by the IMU interrupt.

 #### I2C
-Arduino ESP32 v2.0.17 has an [I2C bug](https://github.com/espressif/esp-idf/issues/4999) which causes the bus to hang for 1 second after a failed read, which can happen a couple times per minute.
+Arduino-ESP32 v2.0.17 has an [I2C bug](https://github.com/espressif/esp-idf/issues/4999) which causes the bus to hang for 1 second after a failed read, which can happen a couple times per minute.
 This makes Wire I2C for IMU not a real option...

 A workaround is to use #define USE_ESP32_SOFTWIRE which enables software I2C, but this does not work well with all sensors.

 (!)
 So, until a better I2C solution is available: use an SPI IMU sensor on ESP32.

+NOTE: not tested on Arduino-ESP32 v3.x.x yet

 ## Pinout ESP32